Nicholasli1995/VisualizingNDF/README.md

 ```bash
 python ndf_vis.py
 ```
-Sorry this part is currently not commented and please refer to the similar classification code for detailed comments.
+Sorry about the hard-coded paths and few comments.
+Please refer to the similar classification code for detailed comments for now.
 Future updates will introduce more comments.

 ## Training for Image Classification
 To train a deep neural decision forest for CIFAR-10, use